 By Teresa J. Frith

-Gardening has become a popular activity for obtaining healthy vegetables, as well as beautiful flower, so folks are always looking for ways to help keep their plants growing well.
+Gardening has become a popular activity for obtaining healthy vegetables, as well as beautiful flowers, so folks are always looking for ways to help keep their plants growing well.
 One possible idea is to use mushroom compost.

 Despite its name, mushroom compost doesn’t have any mushrooms in it.
 In reality it is the leftover substrate that mushrooms have been grown in.
 The most common version of this substrate are a mixture of wheat straw or hay, along with chicken or horse manure and ingredients such as gypsum, peat moss, and lime.